-- Blood tests give caregivers information about how your body is working.
+- Blood tests give healthcare providers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 - Detoxification is the process of decreasing your dose of opioids.
 You will also be given medicine to decrease your withdrawal symptoms.

-- Maintenance therapy is when your caregiver prescribes another type of opioid to replace the opioid that you are dependent on.
+- Maintenance therapy is when your healthcare provider prescribes another type of opioid to replace the opioid that you are dependent on.

 - Psychological counseling and support may be provided to you.
-Caregivers may speak with you about your opioid dependence.
+Healthcare providers may speak with you about your opioid dependence.
 They may also help you find resources for any daily living needs you have, such as housing or employment.

 There is a risk of overdose during early treatment with methadone.
 You may become dependent on the medicines used to treat opioid dependence.
 Without treatment, you may develop other health problems or become addicted to opioids.
 Your risk of abusing alcohol and other drugs increases.
 You may also develop risky behaviors that can lead to an overdose, violence, and suicidal thoughts.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.

 © 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.